 Kitchen benchtops are subject to the most rigorous work in a kitchen.
 Aside from the floors, the bench takes the greatest beating of the surfaces present.
-There is no material that is completely impervious to scratches and dents, heat and chipping.
+No material is completely impervious to scratches and dents, heat and chipping.
 Some care must be taken with all materials, it is merely a matter of the type of attention you are willing to devote to maintenance.

 Never place hot pans or chop directly on a laminate surface.
 Trivets should be used under hot pans and chopping boards should always be used when knives are out.
 Laminate will scratch and chip if handled roughly, however with normal kitchen usage it wears very well and should look great for years.